Jreddysmith/buildersPage/README.md

-Bootstrap template for properties page!
+Bootstrap template for Builders page!